 - It’ll help you get an SR-22 form after a DUI or severe violation

-Because of the above, Progressive is our number one choice for auto insurance if you have a bad driving record.
+Because of the above, Progressive is our number-one choice for auto insurance if you have a bad driving record.

 Second-Best Car Insurance for a Bad Driving Record: State Farm

 If you work with State Farm, you’ll have the benefit of knowing it’s the largest insurer in the US.
-The company’s been around a long time and has many services and products.
+The company’s been around for a long time and has many services and products.
 Like Progressive, State Farm features excellent overall company ratings.
 It received an A++ from A.M.
 Best and an average auto insurance customer service score of 842 out of 1,000 from J.D.
 Power.

 State Farm offers several main coverage options and many savings opportunities, including accident forgiveness.

 State Farm only offers accident forgiveness to customers who’ve gone without a car wreck for nine years.
 You must contact an agent to find out if you’re eligible.
 If you’re reading this article, this probably isn’t an option for you.
 This is one of the main factors that give Progressive the edge over State Farm for car insurance if you have a poor driving record.